UnitTestBot/ksmt/README.md

 ### Kotlin-based DSL for SMT formulas

-Various scenarios are available for using SMT solvers: you can use a single solver to determine whether a formula is satisfiable, or you can apply several solvers to the same expression successively (i.e., use solvers in a _joint_ mode).
+Various scenarios are available for using SMT solvers: you can use a single solver to determine whether a formula is satisfiable, or you can apply several solvers to the same expression successively.
 In the latter case, you need a _solver-agnostic formula representation_.

 KSMT provides you with a unified DSL for SMT expressions: